 Folks talk about different effects from using different involving marijuana, they’re actually referfing to variations in the plant chemistry and the ratio of these different substances to each other.

 Harvesting a marijuana plant on the early side will tend to produce bud which gives you more of a buzzed, in-your-head experience.
 However, early-harvested buds give some people anxiety, as well as headaches.

-Even if you stop adding nutrients to your water for the last two weeks, you still want to pH your water so the plant can access any leftover nutrients that are still available in your growing medium.
+Even if you stop adding nutrients to your water for the last two weeks, you still want to pH your water therefore the plant can access any leftover nutrients that are still available in your growing medium.

-When to Harvest Your Weed
+Ought to Harvest Your Weed